 Neonode Provides Crucial Sensor Technology for Head-up Displays

 Car makers have grand visions for the next generation of automotive head-up displays (HUD).
-Neonode’s object detection sensors make sure nothing can get in the way of safe and awe-inspiring HUDs.
+Neonode’s obstruction detection sensors make sure nothing can get in the way of safe and awe-inspiring HUDs.

 These days user adoption to technological change is much faster, and therefore we see the race to modernize vehicles accelerating at warp speed.
 Manufacturers are fighting to come up with the next new feature in order to claim the competitive edge.
 New models are no longer being released with upgrades or additional add-on options, rather, manufacturers are reshaping the automotive experience with greater connectivity, automation, and electrification.
 As drivers, we are rewarded with more comfort, convenience, safety and style.